architecture-first/boa-showcase/docs/programming/Overview.md

 If Customer 1.0.1 interacts with Merchant 1.0.2 without the new Season field Merchant 1.0.2 should not fail.
 It should behave the same way Merchant 1.0.1 would and return the data in the previous release format.
 This can be achieved by including Merchant 1.0.1 code in Merchant 1.0.2 or running both simultaneously.

+An exception to this philosophy is the situation where the new field must be supported or the results are invalid.
+In this case, the Actors handling mismatched message versions should return an error or attempt to pass off to an Actor of the proper version.

 ## Links
 - [Concepts](Concepts.md)